Pagesmith CLI Reference

 Get your API key from API Keys settings.
 The key is stored at ~/.pagesmith/config.json with restricted file permissions.

-You can also pass the key directly (not recommended — it appears in shell history):
+You can also pass the key directly.
+This is not recommended because it can appear in shell history:

 pagesmith auth ps_live_your_key_here